zbalkan/osq-ext-bin/README.md

 A) Yes.
 You can use _\_cleanup.bat._ It would need to be launched from an admin console

-Q) What if something breaks?
+Q) What if something )
 A) You get to keep both the pieces.
 Isn't that great?

 Q) I want to report an issue.

-A) You can log it here or mail to open@polylogyx.com
+A) You can log it here, mail to open@polylogyx.com or find us on [osquery slack](https://osquery.slack.com/) at channel # polylogyx-extension

 Q) Any known issues?